CSCfi/csc-user-guide/docs/apps/amber.md

 ## References

-When citing Amber 2018 (comprised of AmberTools18 and Amber18) in the literature, the following citation should be used:
+When citing Amber 2018 in the
+literature, the following citation should be used:

 D.A.
 Case, I.Y.
 Ben-Shalom, S.R.
 Brozell, D.S.
 Cerutti, T.E.
 Cheatham,